© Melinda Coppola | All rights reserved

 I am also mom to four wonderful felines who bring much joy and laughter to my home, which I co-manage with my husband, Super Guy.

 I am allowing myself to claim this label now.
 I used to avoid it because I thought I wasn’t “good” enough.
 I know better now, having learned that we are all artists in some way and we are all good enough.
 I make art with paint and colored pencils.
 I have a strong connection to beach stones and I make art with them as well.
 I also enjoy cooking creatively using color and texture and spice.
-I love to sing and I participate in a Spiritsong Circle which thoroughly nourishes my soul.
+I love to sing and I participate in a Spiritsong Circle which is an art that thoroughly nourishes my soul.
 I also get much pleasure from creating and recreating my home environment.

-I’m a Yoga teacher and I founded a studio which I ran for some years.
-That was magical and wonderful until it wasn’t, and now I am happily teaching in other people’s studios.
-I enjoy making Yoga accessible to many and my intent is to bring the real gifts of the practice to life, to help people understand that the physical piece of Yoga asana ( posture) is but one aspect of the whole.
-When I teach, I blend my love of classical and Kripalu Yoga with Yin, Restorative, Meridian, Iyengar, Therapeutic and Kundalini techniques.
+I’m a Yoga teacher.
+I founded a studio which I ran for some years.
+When I closed that I was happy to teach in other people’s spaces.
+My intent has been to Yoga accessible to many and to help people understand that the physical piece of Yoga asana ( posture) is but one aspect of the whole.

 My exposure to a variety of kids and adults with disabilities led me to create Yogabilities ™, my adapted group and private classes for kids and adults with a variety of developmental differences.
 I am blessed and humbled to be able to offer special populations some Yogic techniques of self-awareness, stress reduction, and increased strength and flexibility.